 - Stevens’ Data Exploration and Visualization for Risk and Decision-Making Graduate Certificate.

-- Stevens’ 15-credit Financial Services Analytics Graduate Certificate for advisors with fiduciary responsibilities; or
+- Stevens’ Financial Services Analytics Graduate Certificate for advisors with fiduciary responsibilities; or

-- Stevens’ four-courses Algorithmic Trading Strategies Graduate Certificate for financial engineers.
+- Stevens’ Algorithmic Trading Strategies Graduate Certificate for financial engineers.

 Online Master’s Degrees in Data Science

-If you want the whole degree, four universities offer five diverse options:
+If you want the whole degree, New Jersey universities offer diverse options, including:

 - The Master of Information at Rutgers comes with a Data Science concentration for aspiring analysts.